-We’re making it easier for the arts, cultural and hospitality businesses to contribute to local economies, and make safe and exciting nightlife a feature of our communities.
+We're making it easier for arts, cultural, and hospitality businesses to contribute to local economies and create safe, exciting nightlife in our communities.
 We are also looking at ways to support our vital night-time workforce whether in hospitality, retail, emergency services or industry.

-Regulation around noise, planning and liquor licensing has been streamlined, updated and simplified through the NSW Government's 24-Hour Economy Legislation (Vibrancy Reforms) Amendment Act 2023.
+Regulation around noise, planning and liquor licensing has been streamlined, updated and simplified through the NSW Government's 24-Hour Economy Legislation Amendment (Vibrancy Reforms) Act 2023 and the 24-Hour Economy Legislation Amendment (Vibrancy Reforms) Act 2024.
 This means venues in NSW will have the opportunity to reach their full entertainment, economic and creative potential – especially at night.

-From 1 July 2024, changes introduced by Vibrancy Reforms provide more favourable noise management for venue operators.
-Find out more about how the changes affect development consents for licensed premises in the frequently asked questions below and Planning Circular PS 24-003.
+Since 1 July 2024, changes introduced by Vibrancy Reforms provide more favourable noise management for venue operators.
+Find out more about how the changes affect development consents for licensed premises in the frequently asked questions and Planning Circular PS 24-003.

-Under the Vibrancy Reforms, certain noise-related conditions on licensed venues’ development consents cease to have effect while the matter is being regulated under the Liquor Act 2007.
-From 1 July 2024 the following consent conditions no longer have effect.
+Under the Vibrancy Reforms, certain noise-related conditions on licensed venues’ development consents cease to have effect.

-- Category 1: Conditions related to noise from the way the business of the licensed premises is conducted.
-They are:
+- the way in which the business of the licensed premises is conducted, such as:

 - decibel limit-based sound controls, such as the LA10 noise criteria

-- Category 2: Conditions related to the behaviour of patrons after they leave the licensed premises.
-This includes anti-social behaviour or alcohol-related violence.
+- noise arising from the behaviour of persons after they leave the licensed premises – this includes anti-social behaviour or alcohol-related violence.

-No. All conditions of development consent that relate to the above will automatically cease to have effect from 1 July 2024.
+No. All conditions of development consent that relate to the above automatically ceased to have effect from 1 July 2024.
 Licensed venues and councils are not required to take any action to implement this change, for example a modification application is not needed.

 No. The complaint reforms apply only to licensed premises (i.e. premises with a liquor licence).
 Councils will continue to manage noise complaints about unlicensed premises.